Madison Tooth Extraction, Recovery and Replacement

 - Do not brush the extraction site, but do continue to clean your teeth.
 Brush and floss the rest of your teeth as gently as possible.
 Use a saltwater rinse after 24 hours to clean out your mouth following meals.

-- Eat soft foods (applesauce, yogurt, and ice cream) for your first few meals.
+- Eat soft foods (applesauce, yogurt and ice cream) for your first few meals.
 Avoid any food you have to chew and hot liquids for at least 24 hours.
 Do not drink alcohol during this time.

 Your mouth should be fully healed within 2 weeks.
 If your mouth does not feel normal after this time, make an appointment with Total Care Dental.
 Always contact our dentists if you experience continued bleeding after 24 hours, develop a fever or cannot swallow.